pingcap/docs/tidb-cloud/recovery-group-overview.md

 >
 > Client connections to the replica copy of the database are not explicitly forced to be read-only by the Recovery Group feature.
 Ensuring that the application connecting to the replica copy only performs read-only queries is the responsibility of the application.

-## Key features/Limitations
+## Key features and limitations

-- Recovery Groups support TiDB Cloud Dedicated Clusters that are deployed on AWS.
+- Currently only TiDB Cloud Dedicated clusters that are deployed on AWS support recovery groups.
-- Recovery Groups are established between two clusters.
+- Recovery groups are established between two clusters.
 - Bi-directional replication of a database is not supported with recovery groups.

 > **Warning**